sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 To see an example of Big Tech entangled with calls for “evidence-based AI policy,” we need to look no further than Bommasani et al. (2024): _A Path for Science‑ and Evidence‑based AI Policy_ <d-cite key="path_for_ai_policy"></d-cite> ([discussed above](#how-do-we-regulate-emerging-tech)).
-5 out of its 17 authors have undisclosed for-profit industry affiliations.
+Five of its seventeen authors have undisclosed for-profit industry affiliations.
-These include an employee at [Meta](https://www.meta.com/) and cofounders of [World Labs](https://www.worldlabs.ai/), [Together.ai](http://together.ai), [Databricks](https://www.databricks.com/), [Anyscale](https://www.anyscale.com/), and [:probabl](https://probabl.ai/), each of which might be affected by future AI regulations.<d-footnote>The original version of the article did not contain any disclaimers about omitted author affiliations.
-However, it was updated in late October to disclaim that “Several authors have unlisted affiliations in addition to their listed university affiliation.
+These include the vice president of AI research at [Meta](https://www.meta.com/) and cofounders of [World Labs](https://www.worldlabs.ai/), [Together.ai](http://together.ai), [Databricks](https://www.databricks.com/), [Anyscale](https://www.anyscale.com/), and [:probabl](https://probabl.ai/), each of which might be affected by future AI regulations.<d-footnote>The original version of the article did not contain any disclaimers about omitted author affiliations.
+However, it was updated in October 2024 to disclaim that “Several authors have unlisted affiliations in addition to their listed university affiliation.
 This piece solely reflects the authors' personal views and not those of any affiliated organizations.”
 However, these conflicts of interest are still not disclosed. </d-footnote>
 Failing to disclose clear conflicts of interest in an explicitly political article fails to meet [basic standards](https://www.acs.org/content/dam/acsorg/about/governance/committees/ethics/conflict-of-interest-10-2.pdf) for ethical disclosure in research.
 These standards exist for good reason because a policymaker reading the article might interpret it very differently if it were clear that some of the authors had obvious conflicts of interest.
 It is certainly a red flag that calls for more evidence before passing highly committal regulation are coming, in part, from authors with conveniently hidden industry ties.